I tried image analysis with the multimodal capabilities of Foundation Models

 Verification

-In the current beta version, image analysis does not work in the simulator, so verification must be done on a physical device (see Troubleshooting for details).
+In the current beta version, image analysis does not work in the simulator, so verify on a physical device (see Troubleshooting for details).

 Confirm in advance that Apple Intelligence is enabled on the physical device.

-- Confirm that the language and region is set to a supported language such as English (US)
+2. Confirm that the language and region are set to a supported language such as English (US)

-Once the above preparations are complete, tapping the button will return a response after a few seconds.
-Since processing is done on-device, no communication to external networks occurs.
+With the above preparations in place, a response will be returned a few seconds after tapping the button.
+Since processing is done on-device, no communication with external networks occurs.

 Notes